v-Ajnava/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzServiceBusTopic.md

 ```

 ### -EnablePartitioning
-Specifies whether to enable the topic to be partitioned across multiple message brokers.
+EnablePartitioning - A boolean value that indicates whether the topic to be partitioned across multiple message brokers is enabled.

 ```yaml
 Type: System.Nullable`1[System.Boolean]